-Pioneers are finding ways to use Big Data insights to do such things as stopping credit card fraud, anticipating and intervening hardware failures, rerouting traffic to avoid congestion, and guiding consumer spending through real-time interactions and applications.
+Pioneers are finding all kinds of creative ways to use big data to their advantage.
+Insights gathered from big data can lead to solutions to stop credit card fraud, anticipate and intervene in hardware failures, reroute traffic to avoid congestion, guide consumer spending through real-time interactions and applications, and much more.

-61% of companies state that Big Data is driving revenue because it is able to deliver deep insights into customer behaviour.
-For most businesses this means gaining a 360° of their customers, by analyzing and integrating existing data.
+The benefits of big data are felt by businesses too.
+61% of companies state that big data is driving revenue because it is able to deliver deep insights into customer behavior.
+For most businesses, this view of their existing data means gaining a 360-degree view of their customers.

-A recent CapGemini report agrees, stating “Digital customer experience is all about understanding the customer, and that means harnessing all sources – not just analyzing all contacts with the organization, but also linking to external sources such as social media and commercially available data.
-For the digital supply chain, it is about collecting, analyzing and interpreting the data from the myriad of connected devices.”
+“Digital customer experience is all about understanding the customer, and that means harnessing all sources – not just analyzing all contacts with the organization, but also linking to external sources such as social media and commercially available data.
+For the digital supply chain, it is about collecting and interpreting the data from connected devices.”

 So what's the problem?

 It’s difficult to get insights out of a huge lump of data.
 Maksim Tsvetovat, big data scientist at Intellectsoft and author of the book Social Network Analysis for Startups, said that in order to use big data properly, "There has to be a discernible signal in the noise that you can detect, and sometimes there just isn’t one.

 "Once we’ve done our intelligence on the data, sometimes we have to come back and say we just didn’t measure this right or measured the wrong variables because there's nothing we can detect here."

 So one of the biggest issues faced by businesses when handling big data is a classic needle-in-a-haystack problem.
 Tsvetovat went on to say that, in its raw form, big data looks like a hairball, and scientific approach to the data is necessary.

 "You approach it carefully and behave like a scientist, which means if you fail at your hypothesis, you come up with a few other hypotheses, and maybe one of them turns out to be correct."